eclipse-langium/langium/CONTRIBUTING.md

 Thank you for your interest in the Langium project!
 The following is a set of guidelines for contributing to Langium.

+## Eclipse Contributor Agreement

+If you're planning to contribute to this or any other repository in the [`eclipse-langium` GitHub organization](https://github.com/eclipse-langium), please sign the [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php).

+By signing the ECA you promise that your contributions adhere to the license used in the repository of the corresponding Eclipse project.
+This ensures that Langium can be used by any adopter without any legal issues.

 ## Prerequisites

 For developing Langium you require at least the Maintenance LTS version of Node.js (currently 16) and at least npm version 7.7.0 (`npm@^7.7.0`) to be able to use npm workspaces.
 With Node.js versions below 16 you have to install the correct version of npm with `npm install -g npm@7`.